 What is the best way to buy health insurance with comprehensive cancer cover?

-The best way to ensure that you are getting the most comprehensive health insurance cover is to speak to an independent specialist.
-Not only do they have access to every insurance company on the market, they understand exactly which conditions are covered and which conditions are likely to be excluded for each insurer.
+The best way to ensure that you are getting the most comprehensive health insurance cover is to speak to an independent specialist*.
+Not only do they have access to every insurance company on the market, they understand the different types of insurance and exactly which conditions are covered as well as which conditions are likely to be excluded for each insurer.
 An independent specialist will tailor your cover to you and find you the best policy for your own unique circumstances.
 An advantage of an independent specialist is that you can provide them with the amount you are willing to pay and they can work backwards from that.
 This way you can get a policy that is perfectly tailored to you at a price that you are happy to pay.